 In any cases where there is a delay in the payment of maintenance, the maintenance creditor may bring special maintenance enforcement proceedings in accordance with Articles 933 to 937 of the Code of Civil Procedure.
 This option exists whether the maintenance is due to children or adults, and whether the maintenance is definitive or provisional.

-In special maintenance enforcement, the applicant may request: the award (adjudicação) of a proportion of the amounts, salaries or pensions the other party receives; or an assignment of income belonging to the maintenance debtor.
+In special maintenance enforcement, the applicant may request: the adjudication of a proportion of the amounts, salaries or pensions the other party receives; or an assignment of income belonging to the maintenance debtor.

-The award or assignment takes place independently of seizure and is intended to cover the payment of overdue amounts and amounts that will become due.
+The adjudication or pledge takes place independently of seizure and is intended to cover the payment of overdue amounts and amounts that will become due.

-When the applicant requests the award of amounts, salaries or pensions, the body responsible for paying these or for processing the respective payments will be notified that it is to pay the awarded part directly to the applicant.
-The amount awarded must be deposited monthly in the bank account of the applicant, who must give the account number in the initial application.
+When the applicant requests the adjudication of amounts, salaries or pensions, the body responsible for paying these or for processing the respective payments will be notified that it is to pay the adjudicated part directly to the applicant.
+The amount adjudicated must be deposited monthly in the bank account of the applicant, who must give the account number in the initial application.

 If the petitioner requests an assignment of income, he or she must indicate the property to which this applies and the enforcement agent will order that the property considered sufficient to meet the maintenance due and falling due be assigned.
 The defendant may be heard for this purpose.